sk7-dotcom/Data_Integration_Exercise/README.md

 We are going to be spending this lesson:

-1. Introducing **Streptomyces Venezuelae** and the biological question we want to answer today.
+1. Introducing **Streptomyces venezuelae** and the biological question we want to answer today.
 2. Discussing the ChIP-seq analysis pipeline and how integrating these results into the RNA-seq data can give greater biological clarity to data.
 3. Workshop on ChIP-seq pipeline and integration.
 4. Results and Discussion on biological question.
 ______________________________________________________

-### Streptomyces Venezuelae
+### Streptomyces venezuelae

 Streptomyces are soil-dwelling Gram-positive bacteria that have a complex multi-stage lifecycle and secondary metabolism.
 They specialize in antibiotic production and are the organism for todays analysis.